Morrill Hall (Cornell University)

-Justin Morrill Hall, known almost exclusively as Morrill Hall, is an academic building of Cornell University on its Ithaca, New York campus.
-As of 2009 it houses the Departments of Romance Studies, Russian Literature, and Linguistics.
+Justin Morrill Hall, known almost exclusively as Morrill Hall, is an academic building of Cornell University on its main campus in Ithaca, New York.
+As of 2009, it houses the university's Departments of Romance Studies, Russian Literature, and Linguistics.
 The building is named in honor of Justin Smith Morrill, who as Senator from Vermont was the primary proponent of the Morrill Land-Grant Colleges Act of 1862 which greatly assisted the founding of Cornell University.
 Morrill Hall was declared a National Historic Landmark in 1965.

 History

-Morrill Hall was the University's first newly constructed building, built at a cost of $70,111 and opening on October 7, 1868 as South University Building, or less formally, as South Hall.
+Morrill Hall was Cornell University's first newly constructed building, built at a cost of $70,111 and opening on October 7, 1868, as South University Building, or less formally, as South Hall.
 It is the southernmost of the three buildings which comprise the "Stone Row" which forms the west side of Cornell's Arts Quadrangle, all constructed of Ithaca bluestone quarried from the base of Libe Slope.
 An early Cornell professor, Goldwin Smith, said dismissively of these three buildings that "nothing can redeem them but dynamite."
 While all three of these historic buildings remain standing, each has undergone periods of extensive renovation to overcome the limitations of their original structural designs.

 While the building primarily provides a home for language-related departments such as Romance Studies, Russian Literature, and Linguistics, Morrill Hall has previously served as the headquarters for a much broader variety of departments.
-Notably, the fourth floor of the building housed the Cornell Law School in its entirety when it first opened in 1887.
-Also, the Psychology Department was located in Morrill Hall until its current headquarters were established in Uris Hall, and the "university Co-Operative store, familiarly the 'Co-Op'" was located in the basement of Morrill during the early 20th century.
+The fourth floor of the building housed the Cornell Law School in its entirety when it first opened in 1887.
+The Psychology Department was located in Morrill Hall until its current headquarters were established in Uris Hall, and the university Co-Operative store, also known as the Co-Op was located Morrill Hall's basement during the early 20th century.